 The most affordable option for a Master’s of Science in Computer Science goes to Columbus State University, a public university located in the city of Columbus and a member of the University System of Georgia.
-Columbus State is also the only school on the list who has its own separate school of computer science, the TSYS School of Computer Science.
-Like National University, CSU offers three different specializations; one in Information Assurance, one in Modeling and Simulation, and one in Software Development.
+Columbus State University has been regionally accredited by the Southern Association of Colleges and Schools-Commission on Colleges.

 For students hoping to specialize in Information Assurance, CSU’s MSCS has been accredited by the National Security Agency as a Center for Academic Excellence in Information Assurance Education.
 Their program also gives students two options for the completion of their degree, a traditional thesis option and a non-thesis option that requires more coursework and examinations.
-Columbus State University has been regionally accredited by the Southern Association of Colleges and Schools-Commission on Colleges.

 Georgia Southern University

 Georgia Southern University is a public doctoral-research university and member school of the University System of Georgia.
 It is located in Statesboro in the Southern part of the state.
-GSU’s programs have won a number of awards for affordability and the university was also named in the 2011 US News and World Report as the fourth most popular university in the country.
+GSU’s programs have won a number of awards for affordability and the university was also named in the 2011 U.S. News and World Report as the fourth most popular university in the country.

 Those applying should know that GSU’s online MSCS has the fifth highest rated program in terms of admissions selectivity, so those hoping to apply there would be wise to have a backup school in case they are not accepted into GSU’s program.
 Georgia Southern has been regionally accredited by the Commission on Colleges of the Southern Association of Colleges.